flatlandchurch/flatland-site-hugo/content/beliefs.md

 Our Discipleship Pathway
 {{< /action >}}<br><br>

-Flatland is a member of a cooperative fellowship of churches called the Assemblies of God.
+Flatland is a member of the Assemblies of God, a global fellowship of cooperative churches.